The Value of Freelancing / Consulting

 I don’t believe all workers should be freelancers, but I do think that more people can work in a freelance-type capacity, to the benefit of themselves and their clients.

 Freelancing promotes a free association model for business relationships which can be very beneficial for both you and the customer.
-Essentially the relationship with your clients are based on both parties being able to positively answer the following question: “Am I getting value out of this relationship for the price I am paying?”
+Essentially the relationship with your clients are based on both parties being able to positively answer the following question: “Am I providing value to and getting value out of this relationship?”
 As soon as either party finds themselves struggling to answer “yes" to this question, the relationship should and probably will end.
 This is a simple alternative to the normal employment model, where the basis of the relationship is a muddled mess of loyalty, beliefs, interpersonal bonds and that vague thing called “performance".
 Often, when a relationship does not work, it drags on for months or years regardless, with one or both parties not realising appropriate value simply because an employment relationship is inflexible.
 With freelancing it is relatively easy for any party to determine when the value exchange is not optimal (whenever they “feel like it”) and can move to end the engagement.

 Naturally is it very beneficial for companies to sequence and use people according to a Just-In-Time principle.
 One of the most valuable (but generally undervalued) attributes of any purchased resource, good or service is its flexibility.
 Ideally a company would only like to use the exact amount of any resource, good or service when it needs to.
 Think of a company baking bread.
 It would be ideal if the company could get the exact quantities of ingredients needed to complete the day's bread production, delivered when needed during the day.
 When there is a power outage and it cannot produce, the company simply stops receiving ingredients, until the power is back on and it can produce again.
 This kind of flexibility is even more valuable when times are hard, and companies have to source and deploy their resources more effectively.